Jamaliela/xml-metadata-parser-application/README.md

 ## Purpose

-XML metadata parser is an spring boot application that parses external XML files and indexes the metadata needed to a Solr instance.
+The XML metadata parser is a [Spring Boot](https://spring.io/projects/spring-boot) application that parses external ISO Metadata XML files and then indexes that metadata into a Solr index.

 ## Before Running